hannabanana96/MPDR_Project/_pages/gps.md

 The GPS sensor is used for live tracking of the robot's location, and eventually would help with global positioning.

-# Setup
+## Hardware Setup
 The GPS used for this project is the [NEO-M9N, SMA](https://www.u-blox.com/en/product/neo-m9n-module) via [Sparkfun breakout board](https://www.sparkfun.com/products/17285).
 This is accompanied by a [GNSS Multi-Band Magnetic Mount Antenna](https://www.sparkfun.com/products/15192).

-## Hardware Setup
 This GPS sensor has several different communication busses (UART & I2C).
 UART was chosen to match a pre-made ROS package.
 The GPS can be powered either by either 3V3 or 5V.

 To enable the UART pins on the Pi:
 * `sudo vi /boot/firmware/usercfg.txt`